meilisearch/integration-guides/guides/cypress.md

 Cypress creates additional directories inside `cypress` that are usefull but should maybe not be pushed:

-- `/videos`: every test run will generate a video you can watch to see what went wrong
+- `/videos`: Every test run will generate a video you can watch to see what went wrong
 - `/screenshots`: Contains screenshots in case of test fails.
-- `/fixtures`: keep if needed
+- `/fixtures`: Only keep if needed
-- `/plugins`: keep if needed
+- `/plugins`: Only keep if needed
-- `/support`: keep if needed
+- `/support`: Only keep if needed

 To avoid pushing these directories add them to you `.gitignore`